-As soon as she was away Dan tore a fingernail with his teeth.
+As soon as she left, Dan tore a fingernail with his teeth.
 He tore more than the white crescent; the skin under the nail was magenta.
 He rubbed it to salt the wound.

 If Faith saw the nail she’d throw a fit.
 Well, no, but she’d coo sympathetically, which was worse.
 Dan jogged to an airport convenience store and bought black gloves.
-He didn’t put them on right away; he sat near Jay’s terminal and ate the skin around his nails until his fingers had magenta streaks.
-When Jay’s plane broke through the clouds, he donned the gloves to hide his hands.
+He didn’t wear them right away; he sat near Jay’s terminal and ate the skin around his nails.
+When Jay’s plane broke through the clouds, Dan donned the gloves to hide his hands.

 Jay was among the first to disembark.
-Dan waved at him.
+Dan waved.
 “Jay!
 Jay!”

 “Dan!
 Oran dora!”